 You should see that the Plug-in Registration tool is now running in debug mode.

 In the Replay Plug-in Execution dialog, click Start Execution.

 In your Visual Studio project, you should see that the code is paused at the breakpoint you set earlier.

-You can now step through your code to debug.
+Step through your code to debug.

 Close the Replay Plug-in Execution dialog

-In the Plug-in Registration tool, click Stop Profiling.
+In the Plug-in Registration tool, click Stop Profiling

 To learn more about common things you will do with plug-ins, continue to Tutorial: Update a plug-in

 If you will not continue to the next tutorial you should unregister the BasicPlugin assembly you created in this step.
 See Unregister assembly, plug-in, and step for instructions.

 Run the plug-in profiler from a Command Prompt window